Shippan: Sewage treatment plant

-The Stamford municipal sewage treatment plant, which also serves Darien, is located on Magee Avenue by the East Branch of Stamford Harbor.
+Shippan is home to the Water Pollution Control Authority, a sewage treatment plant.
+The plant, which also serves Darien, is located on Magee Avenue by the East Branch of Stamford Harbor.
 Originally built in 1974 with a capacity of 17 e6USgal per day, the plant was upgraded in 2005 for $105 million, increasing its capacity to 24 e6USgal per day and a maximum peak flow capacity of 68 e6USgal per day.
 The city began treating sewage to remove nitrogen in 1988, and the 2005 upgrade increased the amount of nitrogen removed from sewage from 65 percent to 90 percent.
 The upgrade also included three odor-control machines at a total cost of $6 million.
 The machines use massive fans to suck odiferous fumes into chambers where chemicals are used to remove 99.9 percent of the hydrogen sulfide that causes the odor.
 An ultraviolet light disinfectant machine sterilizes the water in the plant and eliminates the need to use and store large amounts of chlorine.

+The plant is a major landmark in the neighborhood, and many residents have previously complained about the smell that emanates from it.